There are certain user permissions that allow you to control who can:

 The business relationship ends with a Vendor or Applicant when the offer has been withdrawn/declined or the sale is completed or fallen through.
 It ends with a Landlord or Applicant when the application has been withdrawn/offer declined/references unsuccessful, or the tenancy has finished or after the last ledger entry, whichever is the later.

 The Property Ombudsman Service requires its members to keep clear and full written records of all transactions for a period of 6 years and produce them when required by the Ombudsman.

-The TPOS Rule is also turned off from Admin/System Configuration/System Settings/Person Deletion Settings.
-When turned on the rule will be checked for individual and batch deletions and this will prevent the deletion of a person's records where there has been any transactions within the last 6 years.
+Apply TPOS 6 Year Retention rule - When the rule is turned on, the rule will be checked for individual and batch deletions and this will prevent the deletion of a person's records where there has been any transactions within the last 6 years.

 In Jupix, if any of the following applies within the last 6 years, the record falls under the TPOS rule and will not be deleted.